-  Twitter is great for people who have something meaningful to say.
-For everyone else it's a cacophony of noise that is distracting.
+Twitter is perfect for individuals who have something meaningful to say.
+For everyone else, it's a cacophony of noise that is distracting.
 I've found the best use of Twitter is to accompany #universitychallenge or #thechase and belly laugh at the comments.

 Budget for Social Media £200

 Customer Relationship Management

 Recently I reviewed AgileCRM, and this brings CRM software into the hands of small business for a small ongoing monthly fee (£5 per month per user for the starter package).

 Getting this software setup and integrated would be incredibly good value if you can spend the time making it work.
 If you are more than a one-man band, then I'd encourage you to try it out.
 You'll want someone to keep it running smoothly with a monthly check up and to suggest improvements.

 Building a website in Wordpress and then leaving it to wither on the vine is old school.
 Building your site with a modern online website builder will save you a small fortune in development costs.